ccaiafa/SimultCodClass/README.md

 # SimultCodClass
-Pytorch code for simultaneous classifier learning and sparse coding This package includes the code used for the following experiments in the paper "Simultaneous classification and coding training on incomplete data", submitted to NeurIPS 2019:
+Pytorch code for simultaneous classifier learning and sparse coding This package includes the code used for the following experiments in the paper "Supervised learning with incomplete data via sparse representations", submitted to ICLR 2020:
  - Synthetic dataset
  - MNIST dataset with a CNN4 classifier